lorforlinux/docs.beagleboard.io/boards/beaglev/fire/02-quick-start.rst

     BeagleV-Fire UART debug port connection

-To see the board boot log and access your BeagleV-Fire's console you can use application like ``tio`` to access the conole.
+To see the board boot log and access your BeagleV-Fire's console you can use application like ``tio`` to access the console.
 If you are using Linux your USB to UART converter may appear as ``/dev/ttyUSB``.
 It will be different for Mac and Windows operatig systems.
 To find serial port for your system you can checkout `this guide <https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html>`_.